 Consider Packaging Costs

-Before you start buying packaging materials, make sure you know how much each item will cost you, and crunch the numbers to make sure you aren't going overboard.
-The costs of packaging is normally considered "overhead," which means it can be folded into your cost of shipping or even the jewelry item itself, but you don't want to pass to much overhead to your customers....
-They like pretty packaging, but they understandably don't want to pay for anything too extreme, no matter how pretty it is.
+Before you start buying packaging materials, determine how much each item will cost you to ship.
+Crunch the numbers to make sure you aren't going overboard.
+The costs of packaging are normally considered "overhead," which means it can be folded into your cost of shipping or even the jewelry item itself, but you don't want to pass too much overhead to your customers.
+Customers don't want to pay for anything too extreme, no matter how pretty it is.
 Shop around and also consider asking other jewelry makers for places to purchase inexpensive packaging materials.